bitcoin/bitcoin/doc/developer-notes.md

   - *Rationale*: Shorter and simpler header files are easier to read, and reduce compile time

 - Every `.cpp` and `.h` file should `#include` every header file it directly uses classes, functions or other definitions from, even if those headers are already included indirectly through other headers.
-One exception is that a `.cpp` file does not need to re-include the includes already included in its corresponding `.h` file.

   - *Rationale*: Excluding headers because they are already indirectly included results in compilation failures when those indirect dependencies change.
 Furthermore, it obscures what the real code